-- A. Tenant Households who are required to move as a result of a Qualifying Relocation Event shall be entitled to a relocation payment from the Owner in the sum of six thousand five hundred dollars (\$6,500.00) per unit for studios and one-bedroom apartments; eight thousand dollars (\$8,000.00) per unit for two-bedroom apartments; and nine thousand eight hundred seventy-five dollars (\$9,875.00) per unit for units with three or more bedrooms.
-The payment shall be divided equally among all Tenants occupying the Rental Unit at the time of service on the Tenants of the notice of termination of tenancy. - B. Tenant Households in Rental Units that include lower income, elderly or disabled Tenants, and/or minor children shall be entitled to a single additional relocation payment of two thousand five hundred dollars (\$2,500.00) per unit from the Owner.
-If a household qualifies for this additional payment, the payment shall be divided equally among eligible (lower-income, elderly, disabled, parents/guardians of minor children) Tenants. - C. In the case of temporary relocations under O.M.C.
-15.60.110(B), the amounts in paragraphs A-B shall be a cap on relocation payments. - D. The relocation payments specified in subsection 8.22.820(A) shall increase annually on July 1 in accordance with the CPI Adjustment as calculated in OMC subsection 8.22.070(B)(3).
-The first increase shall take place on July 1, 2017.
+A. Tenant households who are required to move as a result of a Qualifying Relocation Event shall be entitled to a relocation payment from the owner

+- in the sum of six thousand five hundred dollars (\$6,500.00) per unit for studios and one-bedroom apartments; eight thousand dollars (\$8,000.00) per unit for two-bedroom apartments; and nine thousand eight hundred seventy-five dollars (\$9,875.00) per unit for units with three or more bedrooms.
+The payment shall be divided equally among all tenants occupying the rental unit at the time of service on the tenants of the notice of termination of tenancy.
+Once notice of termination has been given to the tenant, the owner is obligated to make the relocation payments. - B. Tenant households in rental units that include lower income, elderly or disabled tenants, and/or minor children shall be entitled to a single additional relocation payment of two thousand five hundred dollars (\$2,500.00) per unit from the owner.
+If a household qualifies for this additional payment, the payment shall be divided equally among eligible (lower-income, elderly, disabled, parents/guardians of minor children) tenants. - C. The relocation payments specified in subsection 8.22.820(A) shall increase annually on July 1 in accordance with the CPI Adjustment as calculated in OMC subsection 8.22.070(B)(3).

 SECTION 2.
 Addition of Article VIII to Chapter 8.22 of the Oakland Municipal Code.
-That the City Council hereby adopts the addition of Section 8.22.850 et. seq. as Article VIII of Chapter 8.22 of the Oakland Municipal Code, as follows.
+That the City Council hereby adopts the addition of Section 8.22.850 et. seq. as Article VI of Chapter 8.22 of the Oakland Municipal Code, as follows.